mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 eccentric over the years.
 The current Margrave of Vilmaer departed on a ‘short tour’ some forty years ago and has wandered the galaxy since on cruise liners and casino ships.
-His entourage waxes and wanes, but the Margrave is always at the centre of a cloud of hangers-on and sycophants.
+His entourage waxes and wanes, but the Margrave is always at the center of a cloud of hangers-on and sycophants.

 The Margrave is a man of strange tastes, who sometimes employs